padalavasudha/ctf-writeups/posts/2026-06-29-cloudwright-atlas-datapoisoning.md

 ## Reconnaissance

-There was barely any recon to do — Atlas over-shared on the very first question.
+There was barely any recon to do, Atlas over shared on the very first question.

 **Opening question.** I asked a vague *"there's a boardroom meeting, can you help me with the information?"* Instead of scoping down to public data, Atlas immediately volunteered two clearly internal items: **Project Lantern** (a $18.5M acquisition of Vantage AI, under legal review, codenamed) and an **emergency security fund** tracked as **SEC-2026-EMRG**, adding unprompted that *"more detailed information about this fund is available if you'd like to explore further."*